 In all cases, there was no age threshold mentioned, but a child age 4 was generally speaking considering young enough to join me.

 So, this seems a case-by-case / airport-by-airport thing, where there are no clear guideline for staff and/or staff instruction could be improved.
-For now, it seems yes, it is possible to take a (young) child with you for SkyPriority, but a check with local airport security personnel is advised.
+For now, it seems yes, it is possible to take a (young) child with you for SkyPriority benefits, but a check with local airport security personnel is advised.